nlarios/antaeus/README.md

 └──
 ```

 # Solution

-##Components
+## Components

 ### Models
 *Changes in models:*

 In the Model Layer the Billing model class was added.
-The Billing class corresponds to the billing that are created by the payment service for each customer.
+The Billing class corresponds to the billings that are created by the Billing service for each customer.

 A designated table Billings was created.
-In this table the Billing of each customer is stored for every month, even when a customer have zero expenses a billing is created for logging and archiving purposes.
+In this table the Billing of each customer is stored for every month.

 In the Customer class the balance property was added.
 (Of course Antaeus knows how much money each customer has in it's account.)
 Each Customer have a Balance.
 In order for a successful payment of an invoice, the balance of the customer should be greater than the invoice amount.

-ExchangeRate model class was added
+ExchangeRate model class was added in order to have a singleton object of this class to have stored the rates for the currency conversion

 The Model Layer changes:
 ```